Brazilian Bombshell Bruna Rangel Lima Sizzles In Corset Bodysuit & Ripped Jeans

 The model is shooting a coquettish gaze at the camera with her lips parted in a seductive way.
 She is wearing her caramel hair is a middle part and styled down.
 Her straight tresses cascade over her right shoulder, coming to a rest on her chest.
 Lima is wearing black eyeliner and mascara, which combined with her strong brows, help add depth to her gaze.
 She added a touch of color to her face by wearing a dark pink shade of lipstick.

-Since going live, the post — which Lima shared with her 2.8 million Instagram followers — has garnered more than 34,600 likes in under a day of being posted, as of the time of this writing.
-The same time period also brought in upwards of 290 comments to the photo.
+As of the time of this writing, the post — which Lima shared with her 2.8 million Instagram followers — has garnered more than 34,600 likes within a day of being posted.
+The same time period also brought in upward of 290 comments to the photo.
 Users of the social media app who are fans of the model took to the comments section to praise her beauty and to express their admiration for the Brazilian fitness muse.

 “[J]ust fell in love,” one user raved, trailing the comment with a purple heart and a unicorn emoji.